apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 #### Entity Attributes Filter

-This attribute release policy authorizes the release of defined attributes, provided the accompanying metadata for the service provider contains attribute attributes that match certain values.
+This attribute release policy authorizes the release of defined attributes, provided the accompanying metadata for the service provider contains attributes that match certain values.

 ```json
 {